hanseljulio/AdventureGame/README.md

    * This constructor takes in a book of PageTree class and sets it to the field's book
  * Functions:
    * getChoices()
-     * This function returns the choices in the story
+     * This function returns the choices in the story as a LinkedList< PageNode > data type
    * playGame()
      * This function is the recursive function for playGame(String option)
    * playGame(String option)